Terms of Service

 Idempotency-Keyheader on mutating requests so that retries are safely no-op replays.
 Replays that present the same key but a conflicting body are rejected; otherwise idempotency is opt-in and writes without the header proceed normally. - Real-time browser sync.
 See §16 for the deliberate limit on browser propagation of API writes to open editor tabs.

 - Deprecation.
-If we remove or materially change an API endpoint, we will give at least 30 days' notice through the Service or by email to the address on the account.
+If we remove or materially change an API or MCP endpoint, we will give at least 30 days' notice through the Service or by email to the address on the account.
+The MCP endpoint and the OAuth connection flow are newer, still-evolving parts of the Service and are offered "as is"; we may change or restrict them, including with shorter notice where reasonable.

 11. Subscriptions and billing

-We offer a single annual plan in three paid tiers (Paid, Dev, Dev-pro).
+We offer annual plans in three paid tiers (Personal, Dev, Team).
+Team is a multi-seat tier; the seat-pack add-on charge is part of the Team subscription on each renewal.
 Payment is handled by our payment processor, Lemon Squeezy, which is also the merchant of record for your purchase.
 Their terms and privacy policy apply to the payment relationship in addition to ours.

 - Prices, currencies, and applicable taxes or VAT are shown at checkout.
 You authorize recurring charges for the plan you select.